 Our Board of Directors

-Sheldon Krantz is the DC Affordable Law Firm Executive Director.
+Sheldon Krantz is the DC Affordable Law Firm Chairman of the Board.
 Prior to serving in this capacity, he was a Visiting Professor of Law at the Georgetown Law Center and Co-Director of its Justice Lab.
 Before that, Mr. Krantz was a litigation partner in DLA Piper’s Washington, DC office and the Founder and Director of New Perimeter, its global pro bono non-profit affiliate.

 Mr. Krantz began his career as a prosecutor in the Organized Crime and Racketeering Section of the U.S. Department of Justice.
 He has also served as the Dean of the University of San Diego Law School and a Professor of Law and Director for the Center for Criminal Justice at Boston University School of Law.
 He is the author of numerous books and articles including The Legal Profession: What is Wrong and How to Fix It which was published by LexisNexis is 2013.